Re: My breast milk supply is low. What can I do about it?

 Galactagogues are substances that increase milk supply.
 Fenugreek, blessed thistle, and alfalfa are herbal galactagogues sometimes used to increase supply, and sometimes prescription medicines are used, like Metoclopramide (Reglan), Domperidone (Motilium), and sulpiride (Eglonyl, Dolmatil, Sulpitil, Sulparex, Equemote).
 The drug Domperidone isn't widely available in the United States, but it is approved by the American Academy of Pediatrics for use in breastfeeding mothers.
 (The primary use of the drug is to treat nausea and vomiting caused by other drugs; a boost in milk production is a side effect.)
 You may be able to order Domperidone online from Canada or other countries.
 Talk to a doctor and/or board certified lactation consultant (IBCLC) before using any galactagogue.

 Rest and stress reduction may make it easier for you to make milk too.
-And remember to avoid pacifiers and bottles, and give baby only breast milk.
+And avoid pacifiers and bottles, and give baby only breast milk.
 (If you have been supplementing with formula, gradually give less and less.
 This should help baby suckle on your breasts more, leading to increased milk supply.)